AnthonyByansi/clinical-risk-stratification/data/README.md

 ## Data Usage
 The data is used in several Jupyter `notebooks` located in the `notebooks` directory.
 These notebooks demonstrate the preprocessing steps, feature selection, model training, and evaluation.
 The preprocessed data can be found in the `data/processed` directory.

+## Data License
+The data used in this project is subject to privacy and confidentiality regulations.
+The data is used for research purposes only and cannot be shared or reproduced without the appropriate permissions.